Economic Sustainability

 A more efficient and sustainable economy can be obtained with many sustainable business practices also explained in the 6 Rs of sustainability, for example:

-• Recycle waste: The aim is to get the benefits of recycling by reducing the amount of waste sent to landfill sites and use what you have wisely so it doesn’t end up in a landfill site where it will stay forever.
+• Recycle waste: The aim is to reduce the amount of waste sent to landfill sites and use what you have wisely so it doesn’t end up in a landfill site where it will stay forever.

-• Recycle energy: The aim is to use less energy from fossil fuels such as coal or oil so that we don’t run out because there isn’t enough left on Earth anymore.
+• Recycle energy: The target is to use less energy from fossil fuels such as coal or oil so that we don’t run out because there isn’t enough left on Earth anymore.

 • Reuse water: Using water more than once, saving water for crops/animals which need it.